 Peppol IDs – What are they and how can I create one?

 Two of the main benefits of the Peppol network are security and efficiency.
-In the context of e-invoicing, as that is what Peppol is most commonly used for, these advantages are clear from the outset.
+These benefits are immediately apparent in e-invoicing, as that is what Peppol is most frequently used for.
 By way of comparison, sending PDF invoices and other documentation through email is not only more costly to process, but it is also open to invoice fraud, instances of which have only increased since the start of Covid-19.

 If your public sector organizations or private company has turned to Peppol, you may have read that you need a Peppol ID to get started.
 In addition to the four-corner model that the Peppol network is built on, the use of Peppol IDs is what makes transacting partners easy to find, with participant information verified and transparent for others to see.